Before the Credentials

 I’m Layne and I’m here to be your guide.

-Not someone with all the answers, and not someone who's figured it all out, but someone who has walked far enough along this road to hold space for you while you walk yours.
+Not someone with all the answers.
+Not someone who's figured it all out.
+Someone who has walked far enough along this road to hold space for you while you walk yours.

 My work is relational and depth-oriented.
-Anything but clinical.
-The space I hold with my clients is warm, honest, supportive, and real.
-I show up in my full humanness as a learner, and the only thing I ask of you is that you're willing to be a learner too.
-The work we do happens inside this co-created space.
+I show up in my full humanness, as a learner, and the only thing I ask is that you're willing to be one too.

-I won't be doing the work for you.
-I'll be walking beside you while you meet yourself, often for the first time in a long time, sometimes for the first time ever.
-And what we build together doesn't end when our sessions do.
+What we create together doesn't end when our sessions do.
 It echoes outward.
-It keeps unfolding in your life long after our time together is complete.
+It keeps unfolding in your life long after our work is complete.

 A little more about me.